-PSHCE at Burradon Community Primary School focuses on the emotional health and well of our children.
+PSHCE at Burradon Community Primary School focuses on the emotional and physical health and well of our children.
 Our well-balanced curriculum promotes the spiritual, moral, cultural, mental and physical development of pupils.
 It takes its aims from our core values:

 Learning together; growing together

 Be curious about the world around you, ask questions and investigate.

 Care and respect yourself, other people, our school and the wider world.

 Persevere and be resilient - be the best you can.

 Stay safe, make sensible choices and do things that make you happy.

 We encourage our children to be responsible and respectful individuals who are well prepared for responsibilities and opportunities in the next stage of their life.
 We do this by:

 - Developing their ability to name and describe their emotions and have a range of effective strategies to deal with emotions such as anger or worry

 - Developing their skills to make sensible, informed choices both in school and outside of school including online